 I completed my PhD at Cornell University with Professor Tanzeem Choudhury in the People Aware Computing (PAC) lab.
 During this time, I further developed my skills through internships at Nokia Research, Samsung Research, and Microsoft Research NeXT.
 Upon Receiving my PhD, I took a position as the resident Research Scientist for the Precision Behavioral Health Initiative at Cornell Tech (NYC).

-As of August 2022, I am an Assistant Professor in the School of Interactive computing and the director of Uncommon Sense Labs at the Georgia institute of Technology.
-My current research focuses on equity-driven design and the development of multi-modal sensing systems to simultaneously assess mental and physical health to enable a new class of mobile health technologies.
+As of August 2022, I am an Assistant Professor in the School of Interactive computing and the director of Uncommon Sense Labs at the Georgia Institute of Technology.
+My current research focuses on remote diagnostics and monitoring technologies to extend the reach of healthcare.